Flow Matching for Tabular Data Synthesis: Results

 In standard flow matching implementations, the ODE is fully integrated; however, early termination is possible in practice.
 Figure~\ref{fig:rq3-inttime-average} provides an analysis of the effect of ODE integration times ($t_{\text{ode}}$) on utility and risk, averaged across all datasets.
 For TabSynFlow-OT, the utility remains consistently high throughout integration times, demonstrating robust performance even with early stopping.
 As in $t_{\text{ode}} \rightarrow 1.0$, the performance across all methods tends to plateau.

-In contrast, both TabSynFlow and TabbyFlow using the VP path exhibit a lower initial utility at $t_{\text{ode}} = 0.6$, suggesting that VP introduces disruptive noise early in the process.
-Utility and risk increase substantially when $t_{\text{ode}} >= 0.6$, indicating that VP require full integration to achieve competitive utility.
-From these results, we can see that the consistent superiority of OT paths across integration times highlighting their robustness where early termination is desirable for computationally constrained applications.
-Dataset-specific results provided in Appendix~\ref{app:int-time} show deviations around the average, particularly for $t_{\text{ode}}=[0.9,1]$, emphasising the importance of considering dataset characteristics in selecting integration parameters.
+In contrast, both TabSynFlow and TabbyFlow using the VP path (solid and lighter lines) exhibit lower initial utility at $t_{\text{ode}} = 0.6$ and increase substantially when $t_{\text{ode}} \geq 0.9$, suggesting that VP introduces disruptive noise early in the process and require full integration to achieve adequate synthetic data quality.
+From these results, we can see that the consistent superiority of OT paths across integration times highlights their robustness where early termination is desirable for computationally constrained applications.
+The dataset-specific results provided in Appendix~\ref{app:int-time}, including when $0.9\leq t_{\text{ode}}\leq 1$, highlighting the importance of considering the characteristics of the dataset in the selection of integration parameters.